Bonfida/bonfida-dev-guide/src/05_Instruction_create.md

 ### We're done... right?

 As it stands our program has a major vulnerability which enables a fraudulent vesting contract issuer to dupe their recipient.
-They can run away with the entirety of their funds?
+They can run away with the entirety of their funds!
 If you can't find this vulnerability on your own, that's completely normal and we'll discuss general practices to analyze your code.
 Try it anyways, and then let's fix it.